Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithm-analysis.md

     print(n)
 ```

-This is because the Python interpreter needs to save every active function call on something called the *call stack* with all of it's local variables etc.
+This is because the Python interpreter needs to save every active function call on something called the *call stack* with all of its local variables etc.

 ![Call Stack diagram](images/problem-solving__call-stack.svg)